aiven/aiven-operator/docs/docs/api-reference/clickhouseuser.md

 **Required**

-- [`name`](#spec.connInfoSecretTarget.name-property){: name='spec.connInfoSecretTarget.name-property'} (string).
+- [`name`](#spec.connInfoSecretTarget.name-property){: name='spec.connInfoSecretTarget.name-property'} (string, Immutable).
 Name of the secret resource to be created.
 By default, it is equal to the resource name.

 **Optional**